Management & coordination:

 Beverley Carpenter is a founding member of Oblique Arts and has had an extensive career in visual art and performance prior to setting up Oblique Arts in 2007 and registering it as a charity in 2011.
 She has brought together a diverse range of artists and educators to deliver high quality arts in Cambridgeshire for the wider community.
 Her speciality is in methodologies of participation and she has worked across Europe in collaboration with musicians, scientists and young people, both in formal and non-formal education.
 She has a portfolio of work that includes large-scale installation in public buildings internationally and co-written publications.
 Beverley has held teaching positions and gained a PhD in practice-based fine art.
 She has trained youth workers in creative methodologies and led youth projects in the UK, which offer non-formal accredited learning opportunities. – Website

-Sarah Steenhorst – Artist, Project manager YEP! & Bright Lights and Co-coordinator Oblique Arts.
+Sarah Steenhorst – Artist & Project manager/coordinator at Oblique Arts.

 Oblique Arts Officers: